 Peperomia love a well draining soil mix.
 They do not like sitting in soggy soil so you can take a bag of potting soil and combine it with Orchid Bark and Perlite.
 That will give you the perfect well draining mix that will keep your plant happy.

-Peperomia plants need to be fertilized during the growing season and aren’t particular about what fertilizer you use.
+Peperomia plants can be fertilized during the growing season and aren’t particular about what fertilizer you use.
 Organic fertilizer tend to be my go to for all plants with my favorite being fish emulsion.
-Fertilize every two weeks during the growing season and give an extremely diluted amount during winter.
+Fertilize every four weeks during the growing season and give an extremely diluted amount during winter.

 Peperomia plants are a wonderful choice for indoor gardeners of all skill levels.
 They are easy to care for, tolerant of a variety of conditions, and come in a wide range of shapes, sizes, and colors.
 Peperomia plants can be used to create a variety of looks in your home, from a lush jungle vibe to a modern and minimalist aesthetic.
 With so many different peperomia plant varieties to choose from, you’re sure to find the perfect plant to add to your indoor collection.